Geo-Python-2017/exercise-3-pszhuchkov/README.md

   lon = [22.95, 26.05, 24.94, 25.05, 24.8, 26.09, 29.23, 25.67]
   ```

-From these lists, you would get e.g. the location of the first station by combining the latitude and longitude coordinates
-from coordinate lists, and the name of that station from `stations` list at index[0].

 **Overview**: In this problem your job is to count the number of weather stations located in different zones.
 You should also report the share
-of weather stations that each zone has that could be used to evaluate if certain zone was over/under-represented fifty years ago.
+of weather stations that allocated to each zone that could be used to evaluate if certain zone was over/under-represented seventy years ago.

 To solve this problem, you should modify and fill in the missing parts
 in the starter code [classify_locations.py](classify_locations.py).

-**In general, the script should do following (criteria for grading):**
+**In general, the script should do following (also the criteria for grading):**

  1. Create four lists for geographical zones in Finland (i.e. NW, NW, SW, SE)